Lexicon: astronomer – atone

 2. In or near; in the place of; located by.

-3. In the process of.
+3. When; during the time of.

 4. Towards; in the direction of.